Computing the ideal class monoid of an order: Abstract

 \section{Abstract}

 There are well known algorithms to compute the class group of the maximal order $\cO_K$ of a number field $K$ and the group of invertible ideal classes of a non-maximal order $R$.
 In this paper we explain how to compute also the isomorphism classes of non-invertible ideals of an order $R$ in a finite product of number fields $K$.
 In particular we also extend the above-mentioned algorithms to this more general setting.
-Moreover, we generalize a theorem of Latimer and MacDuffee providing a bijection between the conjugacy classes of integral matrices with given minimal and characteristic polynomials and the isomorphism classes of lattices in certain $\Q$-algebras, which under certain assumptions can be explicitly described in terms of ideal classes.
+As an application, we use a generalization of a theorem of Latimer and MacDufee to produce algorithms that return representatives of all conjugacy classes of integral matrices with given characteristic polynomial (satisfying certain assumptions) and solve the conjugacy problem for such matrices.